 Can I get Workers’ Compensation and also get Social Security Disability?

-Don’t Wait to Apply
+Don’t Wait to Apply for SSDI

 When Workers’ Compensation Offset Stops

 Once your workers compensation benefits—whether temporary monthly benefits or a prorated lump sum—no longer overlap with Social Security, your Social Security Disability benefits and your family’s Social Security dependents benefits will increase to the full amount.